 - ME-401, an oral PI3Kd inhibitor;

-- Voruciclib, an oral CDK inhibitor;
+- · Voruciclib, an oral CDK inhibitor;

-- ME-344, a mitochondrial inhibitor targeting the OXPHOS complex; and
+- · ME-344, a mitochondrial inhibitor targeting the OXPHOS complex; and

 - Pracinostat, an oral HDAC inhibitor.

-- 1. Phase 2 study intended to support an accelerated approval marketing application with FDA - 2.
+- 1. Phase 2 study intended to support an accelerated approval marketing application with FDA. - 2.
 Study arm initiated under clinical collaboration with BeiGene, Ltd. - 3.
-Evaluation in combination with venetoclax is subject to FDA approval - 4.
-Investigator-initiated trial
+Initiation of clinical studies is subject to opening of a new Investigational New Drug application with FDA. - 4.
+Investigator-initiated trial.